kcsongor/hs-lisp/README.md

 # hs-lisp
-A simple Lisp written in Haskell
+A simple functional language with a lisp-like syntax written in Haskell

 ##### What works:
 - Simple parser